dcarbone/CodeigniterCore/README.md

-MY_Input
+CodeigniterCore
 ========

-This is a basic CI_Input class extension for CodeIgniter 2.1+ that just adds some simple helper methods I find useful.
+This is a collection of basic Codeigniter Core extension classes that I find particularly useful.

+It will continue to grow over time.